-85% of pet owners travel with their pets and why wouldn't you?
-When done right, car travel with pets can save on boarding costs and keep your best furry friend by your side no matter where you go.
-Whether you’re heading on a cross-country quest or over the river and through the woods to Grandmother’s house, use these tips to keep your furry friend content when driving.
+Many pet owners travel with their pets, so why wouldn't you?
+When done right, car travel with dogs can save on boarding costs and keep your best furry friend by your side, no matter where you go.
+Whether you’re heading on a cross-country quest or over the river and through the woods to grandmother’s house, use these tips to keep your best friend happy when driving.

 Put Safety First